project-oak/oak/oak_functions_abi/README.md

 # Oak Functions WebAssembly ABI

-An Oak Functions WebAssembly module interacts with the Oak Functions runtime through the **Oak Functions WebAssembly ABI**.
-The Oak Functions WebAssembly module interacts with the client only through the Oak Functions runtime.
+An Oak Functions WebAssembly module interacts with Oak Functions through the **Oak Functions WebAssembly ABI**.
+The Oak Functions WebAssembly module can interact with the client _only_ through the Oak Functions runtime.

 The Oak Functions WebAssembly module